 Xeleb Technologies, Inc. was organized to primarily engage in the business of mobile content development.
+As of December 31, 2018, the Parent Company's interest in Xeleb Technologies is at 67%.

-In 2019, Deeds of Absolute Sale were executed for the acquisition by the Parent Company of the remaining 33% stake in Xeleb Technologies from its minority stakeholders for a total consideration of \$\mathbb{P}4.00\$ million.
+In 2019, Deeds of Absolute Sale were executed for the acquisition by the Parent Company of the remaining 33% stake in Xeleb Technologies from its minority stakeholders for a total consideration of $\mathbb{P}4.00$ million.
 This brought Parent Company's interest in Xeleb Technologies to 100%.

 On September 11, 2019, the board of directors of the Parent Company approved the dissolution of Xeleb Technologies.
+As at June 30, 2022, Xeleb Technologies has yet to apply for the approval of government regulatory agencies for its dissolution.